 In this beginner’s guide, we delve into the world of Ethereum, the second-largest cryptocurrency in the market.
 We aim to simplify the core concepts of Ethereum, helping you understand its purpose, functionality, and real-world implications.

-Ethereum is a decentralized platform that runs smart contracts, a type of digital contract that runs on a blockchain network.
-Ethereum enables developers to build and deploy decentralized applications and offers users a secure and transparent way to conduct transactions.
+Ethereum is an innovative, decentralized platform that lets users create and use smart contracts – digital agreements on a safe, open blockchain network.
+This cutting-edge technology enables developers to build and deploy decentralized applications (dApps) and offers users a secure and transparent way to conduct transactions.

 How Does Ethereum Work?

 Ethereum is a decentralized platform allowing users to create and run smart contracts and apps without a central authority.
 Built on blockchain technology, it relies on computers called nodes to validate and record transactions.
 Ethereum uses a proof-of-stake system, where participants called validators “stake” Ether to confirm transactions and create new blocks.